-To continue to be as transparent as we can about how we do business, we have established systems and processes that allow us to identify, prevent or manage any conflicts of interest which may arise when we provide services to our customers.
-Our Risk & Compliance team monitor the effectiveness of these systems and processes on an ongoing basis.
+As part of our commitment to adhere to the highest ethical standards and to be as transparent as we can about how we do business, we have established systems and processes that allow us to identify, prevent or manage any conflicts of interest which may arise when we provide services to our customers.

 Conflicts of interest can arise where our interests or the interests of our staff might conflict with our customers’ interests.
 They can also happen where our staff’s interests come into potential conflict with Freetrade’s interests.

 Some examples of potential conflicts that could occur would be where we could:

 Firstly, by design.
 We’re building Freetrade for our customers and that remains our priority.
 That’s why we always try our very best to design and develop our product and operations in such a way that conflicts of interest are avoided.

 Secondly, we establish policies and procedures to ensure conflicts of interest are identified, managed and mitigated.
 We strive to address conflicts in a fair, equitable and transparent manner, consistent with the best interests of our customers.
 We deal with and manage relevant conflicts as follows:

 We keep a record of all identified conflicts of interest and monitor these to ensure that they are managed correctly.
 Where we are unable to put in place controls that are sufficient to mitigate the material risk or damage to a customer’s interests, we will disclose this conflict to the customer before carrying out any business on their behalf.

 We execute your orders in accordance with our Order Execution Policy.